AlexCassell/TicTacToe/README.md

 # Basic Tic Tac Toe

-Who gets to go first is now random.
-Still unbeatable as far as I can tell.
-I once read that it takes 15 hours to program the AI for Tic Tac Toe and I thought that was crazy.
-It took me 5 hours to program the entire game, including a long lunch break and a screaming toddler.
+Someone told me that it takes 15 hours to write the AI for Tic Tac Toe and I wanted to see if that could possible be true.
+It took me 5 hours to build the game, and another hour to add the stats and backend.
+This code needs to be refactored, because it could be done with less code but this was just an exercise so I doubt I will mess with it anymore after today.

-About 6 hours once the backend and stats were added.